LuiseQuoss/ebvcube/README.md

 #### a.
 Create an empty EBV netCDF (with metadata)

 This process is still work in progress.
-Right now you’ll have to insert all the metadata in the Geobon Portal and then use the resulting json file to create an empty netCDF file which complies to the EBV netCDF standard.
+Right now you’ll have to insert all the metadata in the [EBV Portal](https://portal.geobon.org/home) and then use the resulting text file (json format) to create an empty netCDF which complies to the EBV netCDF standard.
 It has the correct structure and holds the metadata.
-Additionally to that json file the function needs the amount of entities the netCDF will encompass and the coordinate reference system.
+Additionally to that (json) text file the function needs a list of all entities the netCDF (csv list, see help page for detailed information) will encompass and geospatial information such as the coordinate reference system.

 The example is based on the [Global habitat availability for mammals](https://portal.geobon.org/ebv-detail?id=5).
 As its ID in the